uclaopt/TMAC/doc/source/build.rst

 Download, build and run
 ==========================
-MOTAC's build system relies on `GNU make <https://www.gnu.org/software/make/>`_.
+TMAC's build system relies on `GNU make <https://www.gnu.org/software/make/>`_.
 It can be easily build on Linux and Unix environments, and various versions of Microsoft Windows.
 A relative up-to-date C++ compiler (e.g., gcc >= 4.7) is required in all cases.

 Requirements for Linux
 -----------------------